Back-to-School Savings, Giveaway and a YUM

 It was the first day of school and Jacob was repeating the 1st grade.
 That day, he wasn’t sure about going back and was very nervous.

 I had told him the news in the middle of the Summer.
-While we were vacationing in Virginia, I pulled him aside and sat him down on the front porch to tell him.
+While we were vacationing in Virginia, I

 Back to School, Keep Your Child on Track